Chumachos/projecte/docs/journal.md

 	Nom del host d'on s'executa el servei.

-_TRANSPORT=
-	How the entry was received by the journal service.
-Valid transports are:

-	* driver: for internally generated messages.

-	* syslog: for those received via the local syslog socket with the syslog protocol.

-	* journal: for those received via the native journal protocol.

-	* stdout: for those read from a service's standard output or error output.

-	* kernel: for those read from the kernel

 ### CAMPS DEL KERNEL
 _KERNEL_DEVICE=
 	The kernel device name.
 If the entry is associated to a block device, the